fase-conf/eiram.github.io/index.md

     sudo chmod 600 /swapfile
     sudo mkswap /swapfile
     sudo swapon /swapfile

+While installing BenchExec 3.13, we needed to enable cgroups v1 next to cgroups v2.
+If you need to disable cgroups v1, you can use the following commands and afterwards need to restart the VM.

+    echo 'GRUB_CMDLINE_LINUX_DEFAULT="${GRUB_CMDLINE_LINUX_DEFAULT} systemd.unified_cgroup_hierarchy=1"' | sudo tee /etc/default/grub.d/cgroupsv1-for-benchexec.cfg
+    sudo update-grub

 The artifact evaluation committee will be instructed not to download software or data from external sources.
 Any additional software required by your artifact must be included in the `.zip` file and the artifact must provide instructions for the installation.